How Can You Promote Gender Equality In Your Classroom?

 6. Use Project-Based Learning

 You can also be intentional about integrating a mix of boys and girls within small group projects.
+There are many types of project-based learning, each suited to different applications within and beyond the classroom.

 The work can be purely academic, with the lessons on gender equity indirect and implicit.
 By working together, girls and boys can—if supported well—better understand the nuance of individual behaviors rather than stereotyping ‘girls’ and ‘boys.’

-Projects can also be created to explore concepts in and around gender and cultural equity, or to do work in select spaces and communities to nurture the growth of healthy human interdependence.
+Projects can also be created to explore concepts in and around gender and cultural equity or to do work in select spaces and communities to nurture the growth of healthy human interdependence.

 These trends aren’t true for every teacher or every group of students, but they are worth considering as you attempt to curb gender biases within your teaching methods.
 Gender disparity is only one facet of a much larger issue of equity within education.